 Design: Longitudinal cohort study: part prospective, part retrospective.

-Participants:63 exclusively breastfed infants in 2 cohorts: 32 babies born before and 31 babies born after a change in breastfeeding advice.
+Participants: 63 exclusively breastfed infants in two cohorts: 32 babies born before and 31 babies born after a change in breastfeeding advice.

-Conclusions: In this study, traditional breastfeeding advice resulted in increased weight gain and increased exclusive breastfeeding rates compared to “baby-led” advice.
-Exclusively breastfed babies having shorter feeds (10 minutes or less from the first breast) gained more weight.
+Conclusions: In this study, traditional breastfeeding advice resulted in increased weight gain and increased exclusive breastfeeding rates compared with baby-led advice.
+Exclusively breastfed babies who had shorter feeds (10 min or less from the first breast) gained more weight.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.

 Competing interests: None.

 Ethics approval: Local research ethics committee approval was obtained from Airedale NHS Trust before the start of the study.
 Patient consent was not sought: only anonymised routinely collected data were used.